alsoGAMER/BotBase/README.md

 The available commands are:

+__Note__: ID can either be a Telegram User ID or a Telegram username (with or without the trailing @, case insensitive)

+__Note__: Arguments marked with square brackets are optional

-- `/getuser ID`: Fetches user information by its Telegram ID
+- `/getuser ID`: Fetches information about the given user
 - `/getranduser`: Fetches a random user from the database
 - `/ban ID`: Bans a user from using the bot, permanently
 - `/unban ID`: Unbans a user from using the bot
 - `/count`: Shows the current number of registered users
 - `/global msg`: Broadcast `msg` to all users, supports HTML and markdown formatting
-- `/whisper ID msg`: Send `msg` to a specific user given its ID.
+- `/whisper ID msg`: Send `msg` to a specific user.
 HTML and markdown formatting supported
 - `/update ID`: Updates the user's info in the database, if they've changed
 - `/busy`: Sets your admin status as busy/not busy to silence/unsilence support requests to you
-- `/userbyname`: Same as `getuser`, but takes a username (case-insensitive, with or without the @) as input.
-Note that if the database contains multiple users with the same username, due to old data, for instance, only the first entry is returned.
+- `/clearflood [ID]` - Clears the antiflood local storage.
+If an user ID is given, only that user's cache is purged, otherwise the whole module-level cache is reset-

+__Warning__: Altough acting on users by their username is supported, it is not recommended.
+Users can change their name and the bot wouldn't detect this change until you send the `/update` command.
+A telegram user can never change its ID (without deleting his own account) so that's way more reliable!

 ### Plugins - Antiflood

-The antiflood plugin is a well-designed protection system that works by accumulating a fixed number of messages from a user and then subtract their timestamps in groups of 2.
+The antiflood plugin is a well-designed and optimized floodwait protection system that works by accumulating a fixed number of messages from a user and then subtract their timestamps in groups of 2.
+You can choose whether to delete messages after a flood is detected, to act upon admins (or not) and send a custom notification to the perpetrator.
+Please note that this system only works in private chats, but its filters can be easily changed.
+Also, its handler priority is set to -1, so that it is the first handler to run: take this into account when you extend BotBase's functionality.

+__Warning__: This module has been designed to protect _the bot_ from getting floodwait exceptions from Telegram.
+It has been thoroughly designed and tested to achieve exactly this purpose.
+The antiflood _might_ work well to protect groups from flood, but it is not guaranteed.
+Just because it can avoid floodwaits, it doesn't mean it uses the best approach to handle a lot of users flooding at the same time in a public group!

 To configure this plugin and to know more about how it works, check the appropriate section in `config.py`

 ### Plugins - Start

-This module is simple, it will reply to private messages containing the /start command with a pre-defined greeting and inline buttons
+This module is simple: it will reply to private messages containing the /start command with a pre-defined greeting and inline buttons

 To configure it, check its section in the `config.py` file